The Kids

 It was very meaningful meeting those kids and their teachers.
 I wonder if they went home and told their parents about these cyclists riding by.

-One teacher told us about a pediatric cancer center at the Medical University of South Carolina and told us to contact Jacqueline Kraveka.
+A teacher told us about a pediatric cancer center at the Medical University of South Carolina and told us to contact Jacqueline Kraveka.
 And we would.
 Well, we would try.

-I don’t like Rte 17 in Virginia and I don’t like it in South Carolina.
+It was fun, and more relaxing riding on the coastal road.
+But eventually the coastal road ran out, and we had to ride on US 17.
+I don’t like Route 17 in Virginia, and I don’t like it in South Carolina.
 Four lanes, no shoulder, and heavy traffic.
-But Alex followed right behind us for more than 20 miles which gave us a protective barrier.
+But Alex followed right behind us for more than 20 miles, which gave us a protective barrier.
 Because cars were coming at speed on a large vehicle and not four cyclists, they had to move over.
 But many saw “honk if you hate cancer” written on the van and gave courteous honks as they passed.

-Our moment of truth came when three sheriffs’ cars went by and none stopped to warn us not to block traffic.
+Our moment of truth came when three sheriffs’ cars went by, and none stopped to warn us not to block traffic.
 That made the rest of the ride even better.

 We had a good ride.
-At 63 miles it was a personal best for Meg.
+At 63 miles, it was a personal best for Meg.

-On the drive to Hilton Head I called three numbers to reach Dr. Kraveka.
+On the drive to Hilton Head, I called three numbers to reach Dr. Kraveka.
 We wanted to come by and visit their cancer center.
-When I reached someone who seemed to know what I was talking about I was informed they were having an open house today at 4:00 and it would be a bad time to swing by.
-I was disappointed and I think my colleagues were too.
+When I reached someone who seemed to know what I was talking about, I was informed they were having an open house today at 4:00, and it would be a bad time to swing by.
+I was disappointed, and I think my colleagues were too.

 Andy Veliuona and Rob Keleher